 Make it a habit to review your repayment plan every year to make sure it's still a good fit for your financial situation.

 Contact your servicer(s) to discuss your options.
-If you don't know who your servicer(s) is, go to the National Student Loan Data System (NSLDS), which is the central database for all federal student loan information.
+If you don't know who your servicer(s) is, go to the Federal Student Aid (FSA) website, which is the central database for all federal student loan information.

 Repayment plan comparison calculator